HBN Service Release Notes

 80K

-Remote overlay L3 LPM entries for compute peers stored on a single BlueField (L3 EVPN use case)
+Remote overlay L3 LPM entries for compute peers stored on a single BlueField (L3 EVPN)

 16